Edward

 positive lift and drop as in “desmodromic” systems with complex

 chain drives to achieve variable valve timing.
-In the mid-position
+In the

 As such, there exists a need for an improved auxiliary exhaust

-valving system on steam engines with fixed timing which employs a
+valving system on steam engines with fixed timing which employs

-such a device and system should be easily adaptable to a variable
+Still further, such a device and system should be easily

-timing steam engines.
+adaptable to a variable timing steam engines.

 With this design, the valve events can be worked out using

 conventional valve diagrams, e.g. “Bilgrams Valve Diagram”.
-Still

-through the common admission/exhaust ports.
-Employing such a
+which exhausts through the common admission/exhaust ports.

-could be said to be in the correct uniflow tradition.
-Main central
+admission passages which could be said to be in the correct

-uniflow exhaust should also be utilized.
+uniflow tradition.
+Main central uniflow exhaust should also be

-As can be seen and readily discerned by those skilled in the art,
+As can be seen and readily discerned by those skilled in the

-this invention can also be employed, if desired, to obtain
+art, this invention can also be employed, if desired, to obtain

 variable valve timing using conventional valve gears such as